sethm/ContrAltoJS/README.md

 # About

-This is a pure JavaScript implementation of a Xerox Alto emulator.
+This is a pure JavaScript implementation of the ContrAlto Xerox Alto emulator.

 The end goal is a usable, performant Xerox Alto emulator running in your web browser.